said1210UW/said1210UW.github.io/_pages/about.md

   - /about.html
 ---

- Hello! my name is Said Sheck.
+ Hello! my name is Said Shecks.

  🎓 I am a recent 2024 mathematics graduate from the University of Washington